holgi/xkcd_display/installation/raspberry-pi.md

 Finished!
 ---------

 Phew.
 The basic Raspberry Pi setup is done.
-Except for enabling I2C and SPI there was nothing too specific to the xkcd display in this so far.
+There was nothing specific for the xkcd display in this so far.
 You can now install and use this thing for what ever you like.

 Addition: Getting Comfy
 -----------------------

+My favorite text editor for the command line (vim) is luckily just one install
+away: `sudo apt-get install vim`.

 I personally don't like the provided bash shell.
 I switched to zsh a couple of years ago and want it also on my Raspberry.
 So why do I put this here in this